JainAbhi2411/DineQR/docs/prd.md

 ---

-#### 3.2.3 QR Code Scanning & Menu Access (Mobile-Only Feature with Restaurant Type Display in Header, Zomato-Style Portion Selection with Price Variants, and Real-Time Menu Updates)
+#### 3.2.3 QR Code Scanning & Menu Access (Mobile-Only Feature with Restaurant Type Display in Header, Database-Driven Portion Selection with Full Portion as Default, and Real-Time Menu Updates)

 **Overview**:
-Customers scan restaurant QR codes to access digital menu, browse items, and place orders. **QR code scanning functionality is exclusively available on mobile devices.** Restaurant type (Veg/Non-Veg/Both) is displayed in the menu page header next to the restaurant name. **Menu features enhanced Zomato-style portion selection UI with price variants (Half, Full, Small, Large, etc.) and Full Portion as default.** Menu updates from restaurant owner are reflected in real-time.
+Customers scan restaurant QR codes to access digital menu, browse items, and place orders. **QR code scanning functionality is exclusively available on mobile devices.** Restaurant type (Veg/Non-Veg/Both) is displayed in the menu page header next to the restaurant name. **Menu features database-driven portion selection UI with Full Portion as default (original item price) and additional price variants fetched from database.** Menu updates from restaurant owner are reflected in real-time.

 **Key Features**: